18F/handbook/_pages/software-tools/github.md

 - **Ask TTS Tech Portfolio before deleting repositories.** As a government team, we can’t delete repositories without TTS Tech Portfolio first reviewing them for information that they may need to retain/archive (including issues, pull request comments, commit history, and other information).
 If you want to delete a repository, go to [#admins-github](https://gsa-tts.slack.com/messages/admins-github/) and explain what you'd like to do and why, and wait for approval before deleting it.

 - **You are welcome to [transfer repositories](https://docs.github.com/en/github/administering-a-repository/transferring-a-repository#transferring-a-repository-owned-by-your-organization) to partner agencies.** [#admins-github](https://gsa-tts.slack.com/messages/admins-github) will need to do it for you, so ask there.
-After transferring the repository to the client's organization, create a fork of it in [on of our organizations](#organizations).
+After transferring the repository to the client's organization, create a fork of it in [one of our organizations](#organizations).
 This is so that:
   - We have a record of the repository
   - We have a copy of the code, should the decide to delete the transferred repository, make it private, etc.